endojs/endo-e2e-tests/test-imports/README.md

 ## redux

 - Throws `\'import\' and \'export\' may appear only with \'sourceType: "module"\' ` - Endo loads file from package.json->module with .js extension and fails to recognize it's esm

+## css-loader

+- Seems like \_\_esModules - there seems to be a failure when loading node_modules/css-loader/dist/plugins/index.js in their index

+## @babel/types

+- getters are used to export fields based on a field from a variable that's still undefined.
+Support for this would require not calling the getters but wiring them up to the static module record's exports proxy.